|

 obtain Breed Leader (Top Ten) status.
 Unfortunately, due to the

-expense and the inability to retain a tester, the herd has not been on DHIR test
+expense and the inability to retain a tester, the herd was not on DHIR test

 |